 Turkey-free Thanksgiving

-Observed annually on the fourth Thursday in November—a day that’s known across the U.S as Thanksgiving—Turkey Free Thanksgiving is a holiday that supports people who choose not to eat turkey.
-Some people want to choose a turkey-free holiday because of animal rights concerns or because they’re vegan or vegetarian.
+Observed annually on the fourth Thursday in November—a day known across the U.S. as Thanksgiving—Turkey Free Thanksgiving is a holiday that supports people who choose not to eat turkey.
+Some people opt for a turkey-free holiday because of animal rights concerns or because they are vegan or vegetarian.

-Other people might choose to celebrate this holiday because they feel that other main dishes such as ham or roast beef taste better.
-Regardless of why a person wants to eliminate turkeys from their day, one thing is crystal-clear: a lot of people are doing it.
+Others might celebrate this holiday because they feel that other main dishes, such as ham or roast beef, taste better.
+Regardless of why a person wants to eliminate turkey from their day, one thing is crystal clear: a lot of people are doing it.

 Interesting Facts About Thanksgiving

-Since this holiday is celebrated on Thanksgiving, let’s take a few moments to go over some of the interesting facts about this holiday that we’ve listed below.
+Since this holiday coincides with Thanksgiving, let’s take a few moments to go over some interesting facts about this holiday that we’ve listed below.

 - Americans eat over 700 million pounds of turkey every Thanksgiving.

-- The busiest day of the year for plumbers is the day after this holiday.
+- The busiest day of the year for plumbers is the day after Thanksgiving.

-- Native Americans not only used cranberries in various recipes, but they also used them to heal wounds.
+- Native Americans not only used cranberries in various recipes but also used them to heal wounds.

-- The most unpopular ingredient of a potential Thanksgiving meal is tofu.
+- The most unpopular ingredient in a potential Thanksgiving meal is tofu.

 Observing Turkey Free Thanksgiving

-For people who eat meat but don’t like turkey, there are options such as roast duck or chicken, a chuck roast, or even a spiral ham.
+For people who eat meat but don’t like turkey, options include roast duck or chicken, a chuck roast, or even a spiral ham.
 And just about everyone can enjoy the traditional Thanksgiving sides such as mashed potatoes, stuffing, green bean casserole, and of course, pie.
-And everyone should make sure they use the hashtag #TurkeyFreeThanksgiving on their social media accounts to let people know that they don’t have to eat turkey on Thanksgiving.
+Everyone should make sure they use the hashtag #TurkeyFreeThanksgiving on their social media accounts to let people know that they don’t have to eat turkey on Thanksgiving.